danmoser/danmoser.github.io/personal/english.rst

 - "one-off payment": pagamento único/'a vista
 - "Ponzi scheme": a fraudulent investment operation
 - "state of play": the present situation
+- "tit-for-tat": olho-por-olho
-- "to tip his hat": tirar o seu (dele) chapéu
+- "tip his hat": tirar o seu (dele) chapéu
 - "turn-key": pronto para ser usado
 - "under the hood": is not immediately visible or obvious
 - "wall-clock time": refers to elapsed time as determined by a chronometer such as a wristwatch or wall clock